AidanKelly2000/AI-Core-Data-Collection-Pipeline-Project/README.md

 ## Milestone 3

 The first thing required to scrape a website is to create a scraper class.
-The methods were chosen for each required operation of the scraper:
+The methods were chosen for each required operation of the scraper, the scraper was ran in headless mode, as explained in milestone 6:

 ```python